 Long-term suspension may be applied when it is feasible to reintegrate the student back into the school environment.
 Reassignment may be applied when chronic misbehaviors are present and school staff have documented efforts to intervene and support acceptable behavior.
 Expulsion may be applied when the student's presence at school is deemed too dangerous or disruptive for staff to maintain a safe and positive climate.

-Upon return to a traditional school setting after a reassignment or expulsion, the school staff will establish a plan of support, ie., an Intervention Plan, for the student's ongoing success at school.
+Upon return to a traditional school setting after a reassignment or expulsion, the school staff will establish a plan of support (e.g. an early intervention or safety plan) for the student's ongoing success at school.